lukifer/HoverForMore.js/README.md

 $(".overflowing").hoverForMore({
 	speed: 60.0,		// Measured in pixels-per-second
 	loop: true,			// Scroll to the end and stop, or loop continuously?
-	gap: 15,			// When looping, insert this many pixels of blank space
+	gap: 20,			// When looping, insert this many pixels of blank space
+	target: false,		// Hover on this CSS selector instead of the text line itself
-	removeTitle: true,	// By default, remove the title, as a tooltip is redundant
+	removeTitle: true,	// By default, remove the title attribute, as a tooltip is redundant
 	snapback: true,		// Animate when de-activating, as opposed to instantly reverting
 	addStyles: true,	// Auto-add CSS; leave this on unless you need to override default styles
 	alwaysOn: false,	// If you're insane, you can turn this into a <marquee> tag.
 (Please don't.)